learning2hash/learning2hash.github.io/tutorial.md

     random_vectors = grh_hyperplanes.copy()  # Copy the updated hyperplanes for the next iteration of GRH
 ```

-In the above code, we parametrise GRH with 2 iterations and an alpha of 0.25.
-The iterations parameter is the number of times we repeat the two steps of GRH i.e. hashcode refinement with the adjacency matrix followed by adjustment of the hyperplanes based on those updated hashcodes.
-After 2 iterations, the matrix _random_vectors_ contains a set of hyperplanes that have been refined - that is made more effective for hashing-based nearest neighbour search - based on the supervisory information in the training dataset as encapsulated in the adjacency matrix.
-We can use these hyperplanes as in the code at the start of this tutorial to evaluate their effectiveness via a hashtable bucket-based evaluation at various Hamming radii.
+In the code above, we configure GRH with 2 iterations and an alpha of 0.25.
+The _iterations_ parameter controls how many times we repeat the two steps of GRH: refining the hashcodes using the adjacency matrix, followed by updating the hyperplanes based on the refined hashcodes.
+After 2 iterations, the _random_vectors_ matrix contains a set of hyperplanes that have been refined, making them more effective for hashing-based nearest neighbor search.
+These hyperplanes, influenced by the supervisory information in the training dataset (encoded in the adjacency matrix), can now be used as shown earlier in this tutorial to evaluate their performance through a hash table-based evaluation across different Hamming radii.

-We now illustate how GRH works on a toy image retrieval example.
-The following diagram illustrates the nearest neighbour relationships on the toy example: denoted by the nodes and edges (edges connect semantic nearest neighbours).
-The LSH generated hashcodes are show alongside each image.
+Next, we demonstrate how GRH works using a toy image retrieval example.
+The diagram below shows the nearest neighbor relationships, represented by nodes and edges (with edges connecting semantically similar images).
+The LSH-generated hashcodes are displayed next to each image.

 ![GRH](./tutorial/grh_toy1.png)

-The diagram below illustrates how the adjacency matrix is used to update the hashcodes, with the first bit of image _C_ flipping to a -1 to be more similar to the images above and to the left of it.
-In contrast, image _E_ has its second bit flipped to become more similar to the hashcodes from the images below and to the left of it.
+The diagram below shows how the adjacency matrix is used to refine the hashcodes.
+For example, the first bit of image _C_ flips to -1, making it more similar to the images above and to its left.
+Meanwhile, image _E_ has its second bit flipped, aligning more closely with the hashcodes of the images below and to its left.

 ![GRH](./tutorial/grh_toy2.png)

-A hyperplane is then learnt for the first bit by using the first bit of every image's hashcode as the target.
-In this toy example (image below) a hyperplane partitions the data space horizontally, assigning images above the line a -1 in their first bit of their hashcode, and images below the line a 1 in their first bit of their hashcode.
+Next, a hyperplane is learned for the first bit by using each image’s first hash bit as the target.
+In the toy example below, the hyperplane divides the data space horizontally, assigning a -1 to the first bit of the hashcode for images above the line and a 1 for those below the line.

 ![GRH](./tutorial/grh_toy3.png)